The possibility of a digital watch was already a gadget in themselves.

 Thanks for the review and its good to see the 50th anniversary reissue of the Pulsar, it looks beautiful.
 In 1972 I was living in Silicon Valley and worked with the assembly team for the Hamilton Pulsar components.
 I silkscreened gold epoxy on ceramic substrates and with the aid of a microscope placed the tiny LED bars to form the quadruple 8 pattern.

 The LED display was then handed over to be bonded with fine gold wire on a device that resembled a high tech sewing machine.
 Monsanto was contracted by Hamilton Watch Co to manufacture their first digital desktop clock as well.
 It was during this time that I attended a presentation in Cupertino by Carl Sagan on his role in the Voyager Project.

 This was before the SETI Institute was established in nearby Mountain View.
 Sagan was then working with Frank Drake in the Pasadena Jet Propulsion Lab.

 Special thanks to

 Matt Spaiser from Bond Suits for coming on the podcast also.
 As well as watches we talk about the digital content of Bond.
 Blogs, social media etc. Both Remmert and Matt are the stalwarts of the James Bond blogging world and as a community we owe them a huge debt.
-In the upcoming YouTube vlog we talk about Matt’s watch, The Omega Speedmaster Triple date seen below.
+In the upcoming YouTube vlog we talk about Matt’s watch, The Omega Speedmaster Triple date seen above.